OCamlPro/gnucobol-contrib/tools/cobweb/cobweb-math/README.md

 Evaluation of mathematical equations, given at runtime, using GNU libmatheval.

-Defines some GnuCOBOL user defined functions that allow expressions to be created and evaluated given character data equations and a table of values that correspond to variable names in the equations.
+Defines some GnuCOBOL user defined functions that allow mathematical expressions to be created and evaluated.
 Supports automatic computation of the first order derivative of the given equation.
-The library includes a small read=evaluate-print-loop for quick calculations, but it is really meant to provide a little bit of end-user application programmability.
+The library includes a small read-evaluate-print-loop for quick calculations, but it is really meant to provide a little bit of end-user application programmability.

     prompt$ cobcrun cobweb-math
     REPL: x = number (or ans) or equation in relation to x